 This is helped by the fact that two of them (Hal Jordan and John Stewart) either serve in or have served in the armed forces.

-In the relaunched Green Lantern, Hal jumped out a window to reach the building across from his where a woman was being domestically abused.
+In the relaunched Green Lantern, Hal jumped out a window to reach the building across from his where a woman was being domestically abused (only in that case it turned out to be actors filming).
 Later he got a weaker copy of the ring.
 He proceeded to outrun a planet of super-villains with nothing but a ring powered motorcycle.

 Many Green Lanterns, though aliens, don't tend to have abilities that would be considered superhuman.
 Sinestro without his ring is still able to put up a decent fight against both Hal and John (both similarly depowered).